cvilsmeier/moni/README.md

 ### v0.3.0

-- remove watchdog, machine and metric command
-- use shirou/gopsutil for machine sampling (to support windows)
+- use shirou/gopsutil for machine sampling (support windows)

 ### v0.2.2